Back to Blog

 Quick Answer

-The "1 in 4" figure includes very early losses (chemical pregnancies) that many people never know they had.
+The "1 in 4" figure includes very early losses (chemical pregnancies) that 30–50% of affected women never know they had.
 For recognized pregnancies that reach 6 weeks with a confirmed heartbeat in women under 35, the ongoing risk is closer to 3–5%.
 The headline statistic is accurate but misleads on individual risk at any given point in pregnancy.

-"1 in 4 pregnancies end in miscarriage."
-You've probably seen this statistic.
-It appears in NHS guidance, March of Dimes materials, and countless news articles.
-It is both accurate and misleading simultaneously.
+Miscarriage statistics like "1 in 4 pregnancies end in miscarriage" appear in NHS guidance, March of Dimes materials, and most news articles on pregnancy loss.
+The figure is both accurate and misleading at the same time.

 Understanding why requires unpacking what "pregnancy" and "miscarriage" mean in different statistical contexts.
 That unpacking is what this article does.